aryafmdev/social-media-app-nextjs-typescript-tailwind/README.md

 # 📱 Sociality — Social Media Web App

-A modern, scalable **React + TypeScript + Vite** Social Media Application built with atomic design principles.
+A modern, scalable **NextJS + TypeScript** Social Media Application built with atomic design principles.
 This project is designed to be **audit‑ready**, mentor‑compatible, and focused on clean architecture.

 ---